RickRinewalt/pipeline/README.md

 Thanks to Waylon for sharing your discoveries!

+## Who this is for
-It's probably not for everyone, if you are just wanting something easy to help you prototype an idea then you might be better off with https://v0.dev/ or lovable.
+If you are just wanting something easy to help you prototype an idea then you might be better off with https://v0.dev/ or https://lovable.dev/.

-If you are looking for something a bit more robust, then this is the way.
+If you dont mind getting a little technical and are looking for something a bit more robust, then this is the way.

 ```mermaid
 graph LR